 Read the License Agreement.
 It is presented in the language you have chosen on the boot screen.
-License Translations are available.
-You need to accept the agreement by checking I

-Agree to the License Terms to install SUSE Linux Enterprise Server.
+Translations are available via the License Language drop-down list.
+You need to accept the agreement by checking I Agree to the License Terms to install SUSE Linux Enterprise Desktop.
 Proceed with Next.